Skip to content

 Shed

-Shed is a lightweight tool for managing persistent, containerized development environments across multiple servers.
+Shed is a lightweight tool for managing persistent, VM-based development environments across multiple servers.
 It enables developers to spin up isolated coding sessions with AI tools (Claude Code, OpenCode) pre-installed, disconnect, and reconnect later to continue work.

 Features